-- 1. Touch the Home key $> \bigcirc > \bigcirc$ . - 2.
+0. - 2.
 Touch All Songs and find the song you want to play. - 3.
 Touch the song to play it.
 Touch the bar at the bottom to open the playback screen.

 Number Function

 1 Return to the music library.

-2 Album artwork.
+2 Album artwork (if available).
+Slide left/right to switch to the next/previous song in the playlist.

 3 Check the track information.

 4 Turn on or off shuffle.

 5 Playback control: Skip songs or pause and resume playback.
 Drag the progress bar to jump to any part of the track.

-6 Toggle repeat mode: sequential (no repeat), repeat the current track, or repeat the current playlist.
-7 Broadcasting progress bar.
-8 Add the current track to Favorites playlist.
-9 Track name, artist, and album information.
-10 Switch to the current playlist or the current track.
-11 Access additional options.
-You can trim the song, set the song as ringtone, etc.
+6 Toggle repeat mode: no repeat, repeat the current track, or repeat the current playlist.

+7 Add the track to the Favorites playlist.

+8 Open the Dolby Audio app to adjust the sound effect

+9 Touch to see the current playlist (queue).

+10 Access additional options.